sculptor/sculptor.github.io/_posts/2010-07-19-eda-sculptor-support.md

 }
 ~~~

-As you can see, you define a domain event in the same way as for entities or value objects.
+As you can see, you define a `DomainEvent` in the same way as for entities or value objects.

 And to declare pub/sub: